Bealby/Bealby/README.md

 # Hi 👋

-I am a qualified Full Stack Web Developer experienced in HTML, CSS, Javascript and Python, with 15 years’ experience working for international companies in the Business Financial sector.

-Highly driven and motivated, I readily adapt to different situations and thrive on delivery, success and attention to detail.

-I am currently working with Frontend Development projects.
-I focus my website design on the principles and doctrine behind Steve Krug's book "Don't Make Me Think".
+I am a Full Stack/ Frontend Web Developer.

-Clean, validated code is of the up most importance in my work along with the necessity for a 'Mobile First' approach in any new website design.
+Clean, validated code is of the up most importance in my work along with the necessity for a 'Mobile First' approach in any new website designs.

 ---